 - Adderall, Vyvanse, and Ritalin

-Stimulants commonly induce energizing effects, such as enhanced concentration, euphoria and racing thoughts.
-Stimulants can also speed up your breathing and heart rate.
-Central nervous system depressants have the opposite effects.
+Stimulants often induce energizing effects, such as enhanced concentration, euphoria and racing thoughts.
+Stimulants also speed up your breathing and heart rate while central nervous system depressants have the opposite effects.

 Some of the most abused central nervous system depressants are: